AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_desc_pages"
->title="Pages template"
+>title="Identify the most popular and least popular pages."
->abstract="Identify the most popular and least popular pages. <br/>**This can help you** better understand your audience and the kind of information they're most interested in.<br/>**Based on what you learn, you might** do any number of things, like adjust page metadata in order to increase visibility on lesser-viewed pages, or spend time improving the content of your most-viewed pages.<br/>This template uses the Page dimension and the Page Views metric."
+>abstract="**This can help you** better understand your audience and the kind of information they're most interested in.<br/>**Based on what you learn, you might** do any number of things, like adjust page metadata in order to increase visibility on lesser-viewed pages, or spend time improving the content of your most-viewed pages.<br/>This template uses the Page dimension and the Page Views metric."

 <!-- markdownlint-enable MD034 -->